🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-🀝 Networking Opportunities + 2.7 -- 25 The Coromandel is a low-density, tourism-focused region with a sparse professional community, offering limited organized networking events for digital nomads.
+🀝 Networking Opportunities + 2.7 -- 25 Coromandel is a small coastal town with a sparse population and limited organized nomad events; few digital nomads visit regularly, making professional networking minimal.

 πŸ“ˆ BUSINESS & ECONOMY